RedTurtle/collective.navigationtoggle/README.txt

     jQuery.collective_navigationtoggle.toggle_elements.push("/foo1/foo2/foo3");

-This time the "*foo3*" folder is inside the "*foo2*" and can be possible that the last link is not available at load page time (because for exampe we are still in the Plone root).
+This time the "*foo3*" folder is inside the "*foo2*" and can be possible that the last link is not available at load page time (because for example we are still in the Plone root).
 However collective.navigationtoggle perform the binding of expand/collapse action also for not-yet-loaded elements.

 Please, do not include the "/plonesiteid" part in your path or you will have problems when you put